CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 - Removes extra Ruby-based logic from the Vagrantfile to provide simple human-readable output.
 - Generates a Vagrantfile that contains servers and switches and anything else that can be found in a Vagrant Box image.

-{{%notice note%}}

-To run the topology converter script and create the Vagrantfile, you do not need to have Vagrant, Virtualbox, or libvirt installed.

-{{%/notice%}}

 ### Install the Topology Converter

-Follow the steps below to install the required tools, and download the topology converter script and necessary files.
+Follow the steps below to install the required tools, and download the topology converter script and required files.

 This procedure assumes you are on a system running Linux and have a vagrant box image available.

-1. Install the tools required to run the topology converter script:
+1. Install the tools required to run the topology converter:

    ```
    local@host:~$ sudo apt install python3-pip